 If you took the advice to drive to the other side of Cozumel, then stick with Coconuts – they are located on a very high east-side bluff and there isn’t a bad seat in the house.

-Back on Cozumel’s western shore, there are several beachside restaurants and bars along the waterfront, all of which would have a great view of the ocean and perhaps some exciting lightning on the water.
+Back on the island’s western shore, there are several Cozumel beachside restaurants and bars along the waterfront, all of which would have a great view of the ocean and perhaps some exciting lightning on the water.

 Look for something with an upstairs locale, like the new Serreno’s restaurant or a palapa-style beach-front hang like Hemingway’s.
 Money Bar is always another lively favorite for people to gather and make the best of things.